 AOA Leads Efforts to Unite Osteopathic Practitioners

 The AOA is strengthening its efforts to work for global osteopathic unity through the Osteopathic International Alliance (OIA) and BIOM.

 In the past decade, there has been an increasing need for the osteopathic medical profession to develop an alliance to promote activities of common interest and concern for both US-trained and internationally-trained practitioners.
 In response, the AOA helped to form the OIA.
 The OIA represents more than 110,000 osteopathic practitioners around the world and has more than 70 organizational members from more than two dozen countries.

 In addition to being a charter member of the OIA, the AOA also has its own international entity, BIOM.
 BIOM promotes the osteopathic philosophy and helps osteopathic physicians gain recognition beyond U.S. borders in countries such as New Zealand and the United Kingdom.

 COM International Activities Report

-In an effort to expand opportunities for the international osteopathic profession, BIOM conducts an ongoing survey of all colleges of osteopathic medicine (COM) and their programs and activities in international student clinical electives, medical outreach, and professional interactions with international organizations.
-This information has been developed into an easy to read report, which summarizes and evaluates the information provided by the COMs.
+In an effort to expand opportunities for the international osteopathic profession, BIOM periodically conducts a survey of all colleges of osteopathic medicine (COM) and their programs and activities in international student clinical electives, medical outreach, and professional interactions with international organizations.
+This information has been developed into an easy-to-read report, which summarizes and evaluates the information provided by the COMs.

 As the osteopathic profession continues to expand its international reach, sharing this information among different osteopathic bodies becomes more and more important.
 The intent of this survey is to help raise awareness of opportunities and interactions for osteopathic medical students and physicians in the international community.

-The Bureau strives to maintain the most current information, and therefore, this document is revised on a regular basis.
-To update your COM’s information complete the survey on SurveyMonkey.
+The Bureau strives to maintain the most current information, and therefore, this document is revised every few years.
+Contact BIOM@osteopathic.org for a copy of the most recent survey.

 Please note: this information is self-reported by representatives at each college of osteopathic medicine; accurate reporting is the responsibility of each COM.